IgnaceMenace/DotFiles/README.md

   - Systemd-boot instead of Grub
   - systemd-networkd instead of network manager

-- Oxydize the alternating layout
+- Oxidize the alternating layout
 - Create a master-stack layout
 - Wayland based policy kit to be free from xwayland
 - Remove old useless config